sachinprabhu007/Book_Store/README.md

 # Book_Store
-This repository contains code for Implementing a Dashboard for Book Store using React
+This repository contains code for Implementing a Full Stack Application for Book Store using React and SpringBoot

 Screenshots: